 Using locally grown flowers to support the local community of growers and also to reduce the amount of transport and emissions.

-When choosing how you will organize and display your seating assignments for your wedding, you can either use a seating chart or escort cards.
-If you choose to go with a seating chart, we suggest renting one from a company such as Adorn Market (pictured below) or buying one that you will repurpose in your home.
+If you choose to go with a seating chart display for your wedding seating assignments, we suggest renting one from a company such as Lace and Belle (pictured below) or buying one that you will repurpose in your home.
 If you decide to go with escort cards, make them useful.
 Avoid using paper and consider using escort cards that can double as a wedding favor and/or table décor, such as the succulents in the photo below.

-Consider renting décor such as signage, tables and chairs, lounge furniture, place settings, candles, etc instead of buying new.
-Local company, Cedar + Sage Rentals promotes sustainability in the wedding industry by providing furniture and décor rentals for weddings.
-To take it a step further, almost their entire collection consists of secondhand items purchased at antique shops and from locals on Facebook Marketplace.
-By renting instead of buying, not only are you making an Earth-conscious decision, but you also won't be left with a bunch of stuff (think a hundred candle holders creating clutter in your house) post-wedding.
+Consider renting wedding décor such as centerpieces, sweetheart table décor, and goblets instead of buying new.
+Local company, Cedar + Sage Rentals promotes sustainability in the wedding industry by providing furniture and décor rentals.
+By renting instead of buying, not only are you making an Earth-conscious decision, but you also won't be left with a bunch of stuff post-wedding (think 100 candle holders sitting in your garage).

-Wedding favors are often thrown in the garbage or left sitting on the table at the venue.
+Wedding favors are often thrown in the garbage or left sitting on the table.
 If you want to provide wedding favors your guests will actually use, go with something that is edible, such as donuts or a late night snack!

 Provide shuttle buses for your guests to and from the venue.
 Many hotels provide shuttle transportation for guests, helping to reduce auto emissions.